logo-part-03

 August 8th 2021

-Keeping safe at work is more paramount than ever before, but for once we aren’t focusing on COVID-19.
+Keeping safe at work is more paramount than ever before.
 A common issue with many physical jobs is the potential to suffer from RSI (repetitive strain industry) and window cleaning is no exception.

 Window cleaner’s shoulder is a common term amongst this trade, referring to the aching pains and tension in the upper body from using water-fed poles, along with builder’s back and tennis elbow.